 - September 26th - The game is released overseas, in the United States.

-- According to Miyamoto, the Mario head on the title screen was taken from a 'prototype for Mario Paint 3D', a game which was never released but may have became Mario Artist Paint Studio for the 64DD.
-A picture of the model in the making can be seen in a Dengeki Super Famicom article for an 'improved Super FX chip' that was intended to have a Mario Paint-like software tool.
+- According to Miyamoto, the Mario head on the title screen was taken from a "prototype for Mario Paint 3D", a game which was never released but may have become Mario Artist Paint Studio for the 64DD.
+A picture of the model in the making can be seen in a Dengeki Super Famicom article for an "improved Super FX chip" that was intended to have a Mario Paint-like software tool.
 It also seemed that Mario's expressions were apparently motion-captured.

 - The developers spent about half of their time working on the basic game system.
-Course design was done closer to the end, and many levels were almost 'thrown together'.
-(This may reflect the nature of level layouts like Whomp's Fortress or Lethal Lava Land, as little has changed since the Shoshinkai build.)
+Course design was done closer to the end, and many levels were almost "thrown together" (this may reflect the nature of level layouts like Whomp's Fortress or Lethal Lava Land, as little changed of them between the Shoshinkai build and the final game).
 Levels were made using the Nintendo 64's Z-Buffer feature, and most of the design work was done directly on the computer hardware - only a few concept sketches and notes were made prior to jumping into the program.
 Level designers started with basic geography, then added more details as time went on.

 - Yoshi was intended to be implemented for some part of the game, but the developers were dissatisfied and they took out the feature.
 In order to not waste their work on Yoshi, they put him atop of the castle.
-Unused data can be still found in the game's files however, such as an Yoshi egg, implying that they cut Yoshi very late in development.
+Unused data such as a Yoshi egg can still be found in the game's files, implying that they cut Yoshi very late in development.

-- Luigi was removed in February 1996 from the game due to memory issues.
-The team wanted to put him in a Mario Bros. type minigame instead, but the fact that the Nintendo 64 was sold with only one controller factored into his total removal.
+- Luigi was removed in February 1996 due to memory issues.
+The team wanted to put him in a Mario Bros.-type minigame instead, but the fact that the Nintendo 64 was sold with only one controller factored into his total removal.

-- Initially, the developers worked on a 'deceptively simple' test level.
-It consisted of a basic room that was made of blocks similar to LEGO, where Mario and Luigi could test out basic 3D platforming and controls.
+- Initially, the developers worked on a "deceptively simple" test level.
+It consisted of a basic room that was made of blocks similar to LEGO (or, given Nintendo's history, N&B Blocks), where Mario and Luigi could test out basic 3D platforming and controls.
 It is unknown whether this relates to the unknown level seen in a later build.